March 14, 2011

 Racist violence is resurging in America.
 Where is the leadership for justice and compassion?

-i read, i think, Unsolicited commentary | Tagged: Aiyana Stanley-Jones, brutality, detroit, justice, police, racism, reality TV |
+Unsolicited commentary | Tagged: Aiyana Stanley-Jones, brutality, detroit, justice, police, racism, reality TV |

 Permalink